dannsam/xenko-docs/manual/graphics/post-effects/index.md

 3. In the **forward renderer** node, on the **PostEffects** slot, click and drag a link to the **post-processing effects** node.

-4. In the **property grid** (on the right by default), enable the post-effects you want to use and set their properties.
+4. In the **property grid** (on the right by default), enable the post effects you want to use and set their properties.
 For details about each post-effect and its properties, see the pages below.

 ## In this section